Skip to content

 Segmentation

 User segmentation is the process of separating users into distinct groups, or segments, based on shared characteristics.
-A company might segment users based on language preferences, product version, geographical region, or user persona.
+Developers might segment users based on language preferences, product version, geographical region, or user persona.

 Balancy has several built-in segments: